LYME DISEASE RECOVERY TIMELINE

 • Acute symptoms begin to settle

-However, even in early cases, recovery is not always immediate or complete.
+However, even in early Lyme disease, recovery is not always immediate or complete.
+Some symptoms, particularly fatigue or cognitive slowing, may take longer to improve.

-For many patients, Lyme disease recovery unfolds over several months.
+For many patients, Lyme disease recovery unfolds gradually over several months rather than weeks.

 This stage often includes: